-This was one of those random, unlikely to happen, “throw it out there”, “I have my whole life to do these” items on The List.
+This was one of those random, unlikely to happen, “throw it out there”, “I have my whole life no deposit required casino to do these” items on The List.
 When I realised that actually, Kelly Tarltons (the local aquarium) DOES let the public hand feed their stingrays, I was totally on board.
 I convinced my best friend, The Second Quarter + my girl JZ to come stand in a pool with stingrays and hold out a bit of fish with me.

 In short, it was brilliant.
 And scary, and amazing but mostly quite scary.
 They were HUGE, and completely unlike any other animal I’d ever encountered up close.
 They were a little bit slimy to touch, and to be honest, they freaked me out quite a lot.

 Still, these ones were pretty tame.
 They still had their barbs, but were polite enough to move them away from us when they passed.
 They’re apparently quite familiar with people, which was nice for us.